nodejs/node/doc/api/diagnostics_channel.md

 function execution, and will produce a [`asyncStart` event][] and [`asyncEnd` event][] around the callback execution.
-It may also produce an [`error` event][] if the given function throws or the first argument passed to the calblack is set.
+It may also produce an [`error` event][] if the given function throws or the first argument passed to the callback is set.
 This will run the given function using [`channel.runStores(context, ...)`][] on the `start` channel which ensures all events should have any bound stores set to match this trace context.